dkmakyer/skilled-thermostat-debugger-GTP/Bugs.md

 8. On line 310 and line 315, changed the error message to be limited to the warm temperature range and the cool temperature range.

-9. On line 104 and line 110 in the index.html file, changed the max input to 24 from 22 for the coolInput iD, and 22 to 25 for the warm input ID to meet the edge case temperature requirements for the room
+9. On line 104 and line 110 in the index.html file, changed the max input to 24 from 22 for the coolInput iD, and 22 to 25 for the warm input ID to meet the edge case temperature requirements for the room.
+Also changed the limit of the cool temperature from 25 to 24 on line 341 of the main.js file

-10. added an event listener to the warm and cold buttons on like 283 to change the current temperature to the cold or warm preset temperatures
+10. added an event listener to the warm and cold buttons on line 283 to change the current temperature to the cold or warm preset temperatures

+11. removed the button selector in the css file in line 19 so that the individual css code for those features are not overwritten

 *******.
 Refactor the setOverlay function. remove the setInitial overlay and call the setOverlay with the first room object.